KeriYuu/Wakey-Wakey/README.md

 # Wakey-Wakey
-This repository contains the source code for the paper *Wakey-Wakey: Animate Text by Mimicking Characters in a GIF* to appear on ACM UIST'2023.
+This repository contains the source code for the paper *Wakey-Wakey: Animate Text by Mimicking Characters in a GIF*.

 ![Interface](assets/banner.gif)